Suicide Hotline Manager

 If one of your phone reps is having a really bad day because of something going on in his/her life, would you tell them to take a day off or go home early so that their own emotions don't interfere with the job?

-Asked by Mike over 12 years ago
+Asked by Mike almost 13 years ago

 We try to foster open communication on the lines and behind the scenes.
 There is lot of chatting with operators when they come on shift and serious discussion if something distracting is going on in their lives.
 We respect our operators and would not tell someone they had to go home early if they felt capable of handling their emotions, but we are vigilant in ensuring our callers receive the best service and will check in regularly throughout the shift to make sure they are not taking on more than they can handle.